benrose207/SheepOnTheLam/README.md

 }
 ```

-Ultimately, this had the desired effect -- the sheep sped up upon "colliding" with the sheepdog, but then begin to slow back down to their baseline speed as soon as they are no longer colliding.
+Ultimately, this had the desired effect -- the sheep speed up upon "colliding" with the sheepdog, but then begin to slow back down to their baseline speed as soon as they are no longer colliding.

 ### Game Level Management
-One addition challenge in designing this game was how to manage the differences in objects and elements for the various levels.
-In order to implement this, create plain JavaScript object that held all of the variables for each level such as the number and speed of sheep and goats, the number of hay bales, and even any different text to display in the messages prior to each level.
+One additional challenge in designing this game was how to manage the differences in objects and elements for the various levels.
+In order to implement this, I created a plain JavaScript object that holds all of the variables for each level such as the number and speed of sheep and goats, the number of hay bales, and even any different text to display in the messages prior to each level.

 ```js
 const levels = {